asyncy/microservice.guide/cli/validate/README.md

   -h, --help   output usage information
 ```

-### Examples
+### Example Usage

-Enter the following code into the terminal:
+When inside a directory containing an `oms.yml`, you can test the validity of that microservice definition by entering the following code into the terminal:

 ```
 oms validate